SergiusTheBest/plog/README.md

 ```

 ##Formatter
-`Formatter` is responsible for formatting data from `Record` into various string representations (binary forms can be used too).
+`Formatter` is responsible for formatting log data from `Record` into various string representations (binary forms can be used too).
 There is no base class for formatters, they are implemented as classes with static functions `format` and `header`.
-Plog has TXT, CSV and FuncMessage formatters.
+Plog has `TxtFormatter`, `CsvFormatter` and `FuncMessageFormatter`.

 ```cpp
 class Formatter